clouderasecurity/puppet/README.md

 $passphrase2 = ""

 These will be the passphrases used to control access to the encrypted data.
-These passwords are hard-coded for testing purposes, but should be changed and randomized per machine for production environments.
+These passwords are hard-coded for testing purposes, but should be changed and randomized per-machine for production environments.

 $zncrypt_prefix = "/var/lib/zncrypt"

-$zncrypt_mount = "/var/lib/zncrypt/mnt"
+$zncrypt_mount = "$zncrypt_prefix/encrypted"

-$zncrypt_storage = "/var/lib/zncrypt/storage"
+$zncrypt_storage = "$zncrypt_prefix/.private"

 These are the directories that will hold the zNcrypt encrypted file system.
-Because puppet does not have an equivalent path creation tool, each directory must be created explicitly.

 License and Author
 ==================

-Author:: Ross McDonald (<ross.mcdonald@gazzang.com>)

-Copyright:: 2013 Gazzang, Inc
+Copyright:: 2014 Gazzang, Inc

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.